justmurty/auto_refresh/README.md

 - **Start/stop refreshing** with a single click.
 - **Click elements** based on coordinates.
 - Support for **custom intervals** (seconds and minutes).
+- **Prevent the computer from sleeping** using the "Keep Awake" feature.
 - Compatible with **Chrome** and **Edge**.

 ## Installation